lingmulongtai/KUAS-reception/README_ENG.md

 - Show reservation and briefing rosters.
 Search by name/kana.
 - Left color dot indicates status (green=confirmed, yellow=waiting, red=not registered).
 - Column mapping (detected) is shown at the top.
+  - Furigana column is auto-shown if data contains furigana even when mapping is absent.
+  - Companions column is shown only when any row has companions > 0 (0 is blank per row).

 ### Tab: Status
 - View confirmed counts/capacity and attendees per program as cards or table.